ibexa/documentation-developer/docs/multisite/languages/automated_translations.md

 The automated translation add-on package allows users have content items machine-translated into multiple languages by using either Google Translate or DeepL external translation engine.
 The package integrates with [[= product_name =]], and allows users to [request from the UI]([[= user_doc =]]/content_management/translate_content.md#add-translations) that a content item is translated.
 However, you can also run an API command to translate a specific content item.
-Either way, as a result, a new version of the content item is created with the following [translatable fields](languages.md#translatable-and-untranslatable-fields) translated into a target language:
+Either way, as a result, a new version of the content item is created with [translatable fields](languages.md#translatable-and-untranslatable-fields) of the following types translated into a target language:

 - in pages: [TextBlock](../../content_management/field_types/field_type_reference//textblockfield.md) and [RichText](../../content_management/field_types/field_type_reference//richtextfield.md)
 - in other content types: [TextLine](../../content_management/field_types/field_type_reference//textlinefield.md) and RichText